edgedb/edgedb/docs/stdlib/math.rst

     :index: round

-    Round up to the nearest integer.
+    Rounds up a given value to the nearest integer.

     .. code-block:: edgeql-repl